Carhampton: Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

 For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
 Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of West Somerset (established under the Local Government Act 1972).
 It was part of Williton Rural District before 1974.

 There is an electoral ward called 'Carhampton and Withycombe'.
 The ward extends north to the coast at Blue Anchor and south to Rodhuish.
 The total ward population is 1,158.

 It is also part of the Tiverton and Minehead represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.

 Religious sites

 The parish Church of St John the Baptist dates from the Perpendicular period, but was extensively restored, and the north wall rebuilt in 1862–63.
 The tower was rebuilt between 1868 and 1870 and the vestry was added.
 It is a Grade I listed building.

 Legend

-Carhampton is associated with the Arthurian legend of Saint Carantoc.
-Carantoc is said to have tamed a dragon, or slain a serpent that was terrorising the inhabitants of Carrum (Carhampton).
-On victory, Carantoc was granted by Arthur the right to build a monastery in the village.
+Carhampton is associated with the Arthurian legend of Saint Carannog.
+Carannog is said to have tamed a dragon, or slain a serpent that was terrorising the inhabitants of Carrum (Carhampton).
+On victory, Carannog was granted by Arthur the right to build a monastery in the village.